 In this dish the longer coconut shreds were used, but traditionally grated or powdered coconut would be used.

 You might also want to try Bean Paruppu Usili, and Dhal Puttu.
 All Lentil Crumble dishes are here.
-You might like to browse all of our Kerala recipes are here and here.
-Perhaps you are looking for other Thoran/Poriyal recipes here and here, or other Vegetable Fry recipes.
-Or explore our Indian recipes here and here.
-Other Winter recipes can be found here and here.
+You might like to browse all of our Kerala recipes.
+Perhaps you are looking for other Thoran/Poriyal recipes , or other Vegetable Fry recipes.
+Or explore our Indian recipes.
+And explore our Late Winter recipes.

 Continue reading “Carrot Curry with Coconut-Lentil Crumble | Carrot Thengai Poriyal”